 1. Praia do Cassino Beach, Brazil (150 miles)

-Stretching from the city of Rio Grande to Brazil’s southern border with Uruguay, Praia do Cassino is the largest beach in the world.
-The beach is popular among both locals and international travelers and is a favorite Brazilian surf spot.
+Stretching from the Rio Grande to Brazil’s southern border, Praia do Cassino is the largest beach in the world.
+The beach is popular among locals and international travelers and a favorite Brazilian surf spot.